ovace/art/essays/how-to-learn-anything.md

 E.g.: Stack exchange.

-Don't waste your time refreshing the main page, but if you find a better solution for something post it.
+Don't waste your time refreshing the main page, but if you find a better solution for something that was already asked, or have a new question that has never been asked, post it.